 BetaShares S&P 500 Yield Maximiser Fund (Managed Fund) (ASX: UMAX)

-What are the benefits of investing in FAANG stocks?
+What are the benefits of investing in FAANG or Mag 7 stocks?

-Despite many of the FAANG stocks growing into more mature businesses, they are still showing impressive growth.
+Despite many of the FAANG and Mag 7 stocks growing into more mature businesses, they are still showing impressive growth.

-The best performing of the FAANG stocks is Apple, which over the last decade has given investors 30.88% returns.
+The best performing of the Mag 7 stocks is NVIDIA, which over the last 5 years has given investors over 80% returns year on year.

-Due to the sheer size of these stocks, market position and impressive growth, FAANG stocks are a great way for new investors to get into the market.
+Due to the sheer size, market position and impressive growth, these stocks are a great way for new investors to get into the market.

-With their larger size, not only can they be safer investments, but they could continue to outperform the US market.
+With their larger size, not only can they be safer investments than many of their smaller counterparts, but they could continue to outperform the US market.

 What are the tax implications of purchasing international stocks?